mattcone/markdown-guide/_getting-started/whats-markdown-good-for.md

 ### Websites

 Markdown was designed for the web, so it should come as no surprise that there are plenty of applications specifically designed for creating website content.

-If you'd like to use a content management system (CMS) to power your website, take a look at [Ghost](https://ghost.org/).
-It's a free and open-source blogging platform with a nice Markdown editor.
-If you're a WordPress user, you'll be happy to know there's [Markdown support](https://en.support.wordpress.com/markdown/) for websites hosted on WordPress.com.
-Self-hosted WordPress sites can use the [Jetpack plugin](https://jetpack.com/support/markdown/).
+If you're looking for the simplest possible way to create a website with Markdown files, check out [blot.im](https://blot.im) and [smallvictori.es](https://smallvictori.es).
+After you sign up for one of these services, they create a Dropbox folder on your computer.
+Just drag and drop your Markdown files into the folder and — poof! — they're on your website.
+It couldn't be easier.

 If you're familiar with HTML, CSS, and version control, check out [Jekyll](https://jekyllrb.com/), a popular static site generator that takes Markdown files and builds an HTML website.
 One advantage to this approach is that [GitHub Pages](https://pages.github.com/) provides free hosting for Jekyll-generated websites.
 If Jekyll isn't your cup of tea, just pick one of the [many other static site generators available](https://www.staticgen.com/).

 <div class="alert alert-info">
   <i class="fas fa-info-circle"></i> <strong>Note:</strong> I used Jekyll to create the <i>Markdown Guide</i>.
 You can view the source code on <a href="https://github.com/mattcone/markdown-guide">GitHub</a>.
 </div>

+If you'd like to use a content management system (CMS) to power your website, take a look at [Ghost](https://ghost.org/).
+It's a free and open-source blogging platform with a nice Markdown editor.
+If you're a WordPress user, you'll be happy to know there's [Markdown support](https://en.support.wordpress.com/markdown/) for websites hosted on WordPress.com.
+Self-hosted WordPress sites can use the [Jetpack plugin](https://jetpack.com/support/markdown/).

 ### Documents